 And it while this patent discusses how it might be applied to local search, it could just as easily be applied to Web search as well, and the patent provides a long list of different types of categories that it might apply to websites that expand well beyond business types.

-I’ve written a number of times in the past that one of the benefits of reading through patents are sometimes the questions that they raise more than anything.
+I’ve written many times in the past that one of the benefits of reading through patents is sometimes the questions that they raise more than anything.
 Here are a few questions about document category keywords that I’ve come up with after reading this patent:

 Can you get an idea of what categories Google might place your site within after looking at the information available in places like Google’s Webmaster Tools?